• Skip to primary navigation

 What is the Family Meeting?

-The Family Meeting is an essential part of the admissions process at BASIS Independent Fremont (BIF) and is part of our final admissions decision.
-This 30-minute meeting is the school’s opportunity to learn more about your child and your family’s interest in BIF.
+The Family Meeting is an essential part of the admissions process at BASIS Independent Dublin and is part of our final admissions decision.
+This 30-minute meeting is the school’s opportunity to learn more about your child and your family’s interest in our program.

-While we are happy to answer questions about our program, the Family Meeting is not the best time to learn about our offerings.
-Prior to the Family Meeting, we strongly encourage families to visit our website and blog, attend an Admissions Event, or speak with a member of the Admissions Team.
+While we are happy to answer questions about our program, the Family Meeting is not intended to be the first time families learn about our offerings.
+Prior to the Family Meeting, we strongly encourage families to visit our website and blog, attend an Admissions Event, or speak with a member of the Admission Team.

 When are the meetings held?